metaschema/oxyzen/README.md

 - The oneliner find function should be used to find documents using on of the following: free words, rel:_key, parent:_key, key:_key
 - ...

-# usage / refs draft
+# Usage / refs draft
 -1 Have a firebase project with some data that follows the collections of documents structure.

 -2 In a webpage with the firebase script and connected to that db, use